Italian Sausage Tortellini Soup

 - Return sausage to Dutch oven.
-Add stock, tomatoes, tomato sauce, zucchini, carrot, bell pepper, wine, basil and oregano.
+Add stock, pizza sauce, zucchini, carrot, bell pepper, wine, basil and oregano.
 Simmer until vegetables are tender, about forty minutes.
 (Can be prepared two days ahead.
 Cover and refrigerate.
 Bring to simmer before continuing.)

 - Add tortellini to soup and cook until tender, about eight minutes.
 Season soup to taste with salt and pepper.
 Ladle soup into bowls.
 Sprinkle with Parmesan and serve.